uppedtrout/Better-config/README.md

 SED that of Taurus (May) and NATTIG that of Scorpio (November).
 I do not believe that this is a fantastic assumption, the Sumerian origin of the Feast of Lammas.
 Indeed, it seems just as valid as the ideas of Idries Shah concerning Craft etymology as presented in his book, The Sufis.
-It is also not far-fetched to assume that these four beasts were knownDownloaded from www.holybooks.com to the entire region of the Middle East, as they appear on the Sphinx in Egypt, and have become the symbols of the Four Evangelists of the Christian New Testament - an ironic and splendid result of the ignorance of the Greek religious historians concerning the
+It is also not far-fetched to assume that these four beasts were known to the entire region of the Middle East, as they appear on the Sphinx in Egypt, and have become the symbols of the Four Evangelists of the Christian New Testament - an ironic and splendid result of the ignorance of the Greek religious historians concerning the